francis77ajay/CsvOperation/README.md

 # AI BOT

-This is a bot to autologin to Facebook after taking credential inputs from user
+This is a bot to Filter a CSV file using values above 1000